wp-plugins/tibdit/README.txt

 To get a feel for how tibdit works, please visit http://demo.tibdit.com

-**feedback""

-We would really appreciate hearing any questions and/or feedback you might have  [@tibdit](https://twitter.com/tibdit) or at [feedback@tibdit.com](mailto:feedback@tibdit.com).

 == Installation ==
+#Installation

+1. If required, manually extract te files to wp-content/plugins/tibdit - this step can be skipped for automated installs.

-1. Install and activate the tibdit plugin from the Plugins menu in your WordPress Dashboard.
+1. Activate the tibdit plugin from the Plugins menu in your WordPress dashboard.

-2. Go to the new tibdit page in the Settings menu of the Dashboard, read through the instructions there, and configure:
+1. Go to the tibdit page in the Settings menu of the dashboard, read through the instructions there, and configure:
-    * A title and intro text to appear when the widget is used,
+    * A title and intro text to appear when the widget is used

-    * Your bitcoin address,
+    * Your bitcoin address

-    * How many days the site should acknowlege a users tib.

-          The tibbing button is deactivated with a checkmark overlayed for this period.
+    * How many days the site should acknowlege a users tib (for that user, the button is deactivated and a tickmark is overlayed)

-1. Place either the widget, or the shortcodes [tib_post] and [tib_site] at the locations you wish to display a tib button.
+1. Place the widget, or the shortcodes [tib_post] and [tib_site] at the places on your site you wish to display the tib button

-tibdit provides a testmode, where you can experiment with the plugin and the tibdit service without using actual currency.
-Details are at the bottom of the settings page.

-If bitcoin concerns you as perhaps to complex, follow the simple instructions on the settings page.
-You can easily start collecting tibs now and get to grips with bitcoin later on.

 == Frequently Asked Questions ==

-### what is tibdit?

-tibdit is a system that enables users to send microdonations and micropayments to sites publishing a tib button alongside their content or service.
-Unlike other micropayment offerings, tibdit is designed so that these payments can be made 'without a second thought'.

-In time, this will result in your blog receiving many tiny donations if your site visitors are appreciative, rather than hardly any with other approaches to collecting donations.

-### what is a tib?

-A tib is a user-specific pre-set value that is sent to sites with the user confirms the payment.

-### it sounds very complicated

-It's really not.
-We suggest you look at demo.tibdit.com, and the instructions on the plugin settings page, to see just how straightforward it is.
+## Questions

-### what is the difference between `[tib_post]` and `[tib_site]`
+### what is the difference between [tib_post] and [tib_site]

-The `[tib_post]` shortcode passes a subreference of `"WP_ID_nnn"` to tibdit, so it is the particular post with the wordpress id of `nnn` that is being tibbed.
-The returned tib count will show the total of tibs sent for just this post.

-Per-post counters are persisted in the wordpress post metadata.
+The `[tib_post]` shortcode passes a subreference of `"WP_ID_nnn"` to tibdit, so it is the particular post with id of `nnn` that is being tibbed, and this post that the counter will track.
+Per-post counters are persisted in post metadata.

-On the other hand `[tib_site]` always passes a subreference of `"WP_SITE"` to tibdit.
-This means the counter will include the total number of tibs from `[tib_site]` buttons across the wordpress site, because the subreference is constant.

-The `"WP_SITE"` counter is persisted in the WordPress site options data.
+Conversely `[tib_site]` passes a subreference of `"WP_SITE"` and the counter will be for the total number of tibs with that subreference.
+The counter is persisted in the WordPress site options data.

 ### what about the Widget

-The widget also uses the options data to record the count of tibs, but you can manually specify a different subreference for each widget, giving each it's own counter, or share a subreference, or set it to `"WP_SITE"` if you wish.
+The widget also uses the options data to record the count of tibs, but you can specify a different subreference for each widget, giving each it's own counter, or share a subreference, or specify `"WP_SITE"` if you wish.
 The widget also lets you specify widget-specific headings, and a widget-specific bitcoin address - although this is not recommended.

 ### how do the counters get set

-Every time someone confirms a tib to some content of yours, we send back a token via the users browser, which is collected and processed by the Plugin.
+Every time someone confirms a tib to some content of yours, we send back a token, which is collected and processed by the Plugin.
 This token includes the total accumulated tibs for the unique combination of bitcoin address and subreference.
-It is stored by the plugin inside WordPress so it can be displayed on the button when the page or post is displayed to a user.

 == Screenshots ==
+##Screenshots

 1. The tib button in action.
 These examples are 'testmode', the yellow beaker is shown only when the plugin is configured with a bitcoin testnet address.